thequietlife/web-hacking/assets/notes.md

 status codes, HTTP headers, GET + POST requests, cookies and sessions, code

 Day 5
-Learning about DNS settings in practice by changing the domain name for the Pilar website
+Learning about DNS settings in practice by changing the domain name for the Pilar website, looking at dnschecker.org, HTTP servers